Religion (virtue): A Christian moral virtue

-Aquinas ranks it first among moral virtues.
-A religious attitude towards God is essentially the product of one's recognition, not only of His sovereign majesty, but also of one's absolute dependence on Him.
-Hence we are bound to cherish habitually towards Him sentiments of adoration, praise, thanksgiving, loyalty, and love.
-Just as Aquinas finds a distinction between naturally acquired and the divinely infused virtues of Temperance, so also he sees a separate infused virtue of Religion.
+Aquinas ranks it first among moral virtues, arguing that a religious attitude towards God is essentially the product of one's recognition, not only of His sovereign majesty, but also of one's absolute dependence on him.
+Hence, Aquinas argues, there is a duty to cherish habitually towards him sentiments of adoration, praise, thanksgiving, loyalty, and love.
+Just as Aquinas finds a distinction between the naturally acquired and the divinely infused virtues of Temperance, so also he sees a separate infused virtue of Religion.
 The virtue of Religion is perfected by the Gift of Piety.

-Acts of the virtue of Religion
+Acts of the Christian virtue of Religion

 The chief acts of this virtue are adoration, prayer, sacrifice, oblation, and vows.
 Joseph Rickaby describes "worship" as the recognition of one's dependence upon God.
 Of course God does not need anyone's worship, whether interior or exterior.
 It is not because it is strictly speaking of use to Him that one renders it, but because He is infinitely worthy of it.

-Adoration is the first act of the virtue of religion.
-The Catechism of the Catholic Church states that "Adoration is the acknowledgement of God as God, creator and savior, the Lord and master of everything that exists as infinite and merciful love."
+"Adoration is the first act of the virtue of religion," says the Catechism of the Catholic Church.
+"Adoration is the acknowledgement of God as God, creator and savior, the Lord and master of everything that exists as infinite and merciful love."
 For Aquinas, devotion results in spiritual joy based on a contemplation of the goodness of God.
-Although a person may begin to practice Religion out of a sense of duty, the more one reveres God, the more "...our mind is subjected to him, wherein our perfection consists, since a thing is perfected by being subject to its superior.
+Although a person may begin to practice Religion out of a sense of duty, the more one reveres God, the more "...our mind is subjected to him, wherein our perfection consists, since a thing is perfected by being subject to its superior."

-As man is a composite being of both body and soul, his composite nature needs to express itself by outward acts in which the body as well as the soul shall have a part — this not only to spur on one's inner feelings, but also because God owns us body and soul, and it is right that both should show their fealty to Him.
+As man is a composite being of both body and soul, his composite nature needs to express itself by outward acts in which the body as well as the soul shall have a part—this not only to spur on one's inner feelings, but also because God owns us body and soul, and it is right that both should show their fealty to Him.
 This is the justification of external religion.
 Rickaby borrows a line from the English marriage service.
 "With my body I thee worship", and observes that worship is a function of social man.
 "In the order of nature you have first the congregation, then the priest and the altar, expressive of the common desire to adore some power above the community, to whom the community owes allegiance, the worship of whom paid by all in common is the cement of that society."
 Like other moral virtues, the virtue of Religion is acquired through habit and practice.
 It is instilled by Sacraments, by prayer, and the company of religious people, not by Catechism alone.

 The sins against Religion are neglect of prayer, blasphemy, tempting God, sacrilege, perjury, simony, idolatry, and superstition.
-Since atheism rejects or denies the existence of God, it is a sin against the virtue of religion.
+Since atheism rejects or denies the existence of God, it is also a sin against the virtue of religion.